CBA 1 Information & Guide

 The primary purpose of both CBAs, on the other hand, is to build up an understanding of the ability of each student.
 This information is beneficial to teachers, parents/guardians and the students themselves as it provides information as to how closely their expected level of achievement will match with their actual level of achievement.

-CBA 2 involves creating a report about a statistical investigation.
+CBA 1 involves creating a report about a mathematical investigation.

-“A student will, over a three-week period, follow the statistical enquiry cycle.“
+“A student will, over a three-week period, follow the problem-solving cycle to investigate a mathematical problem.”

-The statistical enquiry cycle is composed of the following four parts:
+The problem-solving cycle is composed of the following four parts.

 What are some examples of what I could write about?

-Important: We strongly discourage students from using any of the examples above and instead recommend creating their own statistical investigation based on their own interests!
+Important: We strongly discourage students from using any of the examples above and instead recommend creating their own mathematical investigation based on their own interests!

 What format do I write my CBA in?